 - Becoming part of a dynamic community of students with similar interests

 - Gaining extensive knowledge about behavior change theories and current health topics that improve your own decision-making and knowledge base, as well as benefit your peers

 - Receiving updates on health issues on campus, upcoming programs, collaborative opportunities, etc.

 - Having an opportunity to contribute significantly to the growth of the Wellness Network’s programs

 Being a member of the Wellness Network will require a substantial time commitment (an average of 4 hours per week).
 Duties include:

 - Attending required trainings on college health topics and prevention methodologies; attending optional trainings as interest and time allows

 - Attending weekly planning meetings in order to get involved with current activities or initiate new efforts

 - Develop and implement collaborative educational projects with other departments and student groups

 - Facilitate interactive presentations, discussions, panels, workshops, and health awareness events for AU students

 - Serving as a visible health and referral source to your peers on a daily basis

 - Informing AU of your concerns, perceived health issues on campus, student opinion, and areas in health education that need to be addressed

 How can I join?

-We are currently recruiting for Academic Year 2014-2015.
-The application must be submitted by 5pm on Friday, March 21st, 2014, and interviews will be conducted within 1-2 weeks of the deadline.
-For more information about the recruitment process, please contact Tessa Telly at firstname.lastname@example.org or 202-885-3255.
+We are no longer recruiting for Academic Year 2014-2015.
+For more information about the next recruitment cycle, please contact Tessa Telly at email@example.com or 202-885-3255.